-If you do not abide by the requirements of the regulations (e.g. by giving a false statement), then the Legal Aid Committee or the LACO may declare that the advice you received was not given under the Scheme.
-As a consequence, the Legal Aid Office can claim back from you the amount paid to the Advocate for the
+- If you do not abide by the requirements of the regulations (eg by giving a false statement), then the Legal Aid Committee or the LACO may declare that the advice you received was not given under the Scheme.
+As a consequence, the Legal Aid Office can claim back from you the amount paid to the Advocate for the advice.

 Amount of advice permitted under the Scheme

-The advice is limited to a maximum of 3 hours work, except when seeking advice in relation to submitting a divorce application, in which case the maximum is 4 hours work.
+The advice is limited to a maximum of 3 hours work.
+If submitting a divorce application the maximum is 4 hours work.

-By exception, the above limits can be extended.
+The above limits can be extended by exception.
 The Advocate can submit an application to the LACO for consideration.
 As part of the extension application, the Advocate is required to explain what work has been undertaken, what further work is planned and the amount of additional funding required.
-The limit can be extended by a maximum of 6 further hours.
+The limit can be extended by a maximum of 6 hours.